RGB-Tools/RGB-Documentation/csv-w-btc.md

 ```
 #### Nonce optimization

-As an additional method of optimization the `<Nonce>` which represent the last byte of the `64_byte_Tapret_Commitment` allows for the user constructing the proof to attempt at "mining" a `tHT` such that `tHABC < tHT`, thus placing it in the right side of the tree and definitely avoiding to reveal the constituents of the script branch (in this example `tHaB` and `tHC`)
+As an additional optimization method, the `<Nonce>` representing the last byte of the `64_byte_Tapret_Commitment` allows the user constructing the proof to attempt at "mining" a `tHT` such that `tHABC < tHT`, thus placing it in the right-hand side of the tree and definitely avoiding revealing the constituents of the script branch (in this example `tHaB` and `tHC`)

 ## Multi Protocol Commitment - MPC

-Multi Protocol commitments address the following important requirement:
+Multi Protocol commitments address the following important requirements:

-1. How the tagged value which is committed according to either `opret` or `tapret` schemes is constructed
+1. How the tagged value which is committed is constructed according to `opret` or `tapret` schemes.
-2. How it is possible to store in a single commitment the state changes associated to more than one contract
+2. How state changes associated with more than one contract can be stored in a single commitment.

-In practice the previous points are address through an **ordered merkelization** of the multiple contracts / state transitions associated to the UTXO which are being spent by the **witness closing transaction** in which such multiple transitions of eventually committed by mean of DBCs.
+In practice, the preceding points are addressed through an **ordered merkelization** of the multiple contracts/state transitions associated with the UTxO that are expended by the **witness closing transaction** where such multiple transitions are eventually committed by means of DBC.

 ![image](https://github.com/parsevalbtc/RGB-Documentation/assets/74722637/db6c410c-9ce1-4575-b0b4-e7c09f38d502)

 ### MPC Tree root

-The MPC tree root, which goes either in [opret](#opret) or [tapret](#tapret) commitment is the `tH_MPC_ROOT(x)` constructed in a BIP-341-fashion as follows:
+The root of the MPC tree,, which goes either into [opret](#opret) or into [tapret](#tapret) commitment is the `tH_MPC_ROOT(x)` constructed in BIP-341 fashion as follows:

 `tH_MPC_ROOT(x) = SHA-256(SHA-256(urn:lnpbp:lnpbp0004:tree:v01#23A) || SHA-256(urn:lnpbp:lnpbp0004:tree:v01#23A) || x)`